 While younger people intentionally abuse opioid painkillers, the deadly opioid epidemic is also impacting older adults, often silently.
 Older adults with chronic pain are frequently prescribed opioids without adequate medication management.
 It is common for seniors to take several medications, increasing the risk of harmful drug interactions.
 For example, an opioid interacts with a sleep medicine, increasing the risk of sedation and respiratory depression.
 Signs of painkiller addiction are often missed by physicians.
 A caregiver or family member may be the first to detect addiction-related changes such as increased anxiety and depression, confusion, disoriented behavior, injuries or falls.6

 For severe opioid addiction, professionally supervised detox is typically required to gradually and safely rid the body of residual drugs.
 Medications used to ease withdrawal include buprenorphine, naltrexone and a combination of both called Suboxone.
-After detox, a range of behavioral therapies helps individuals regain control of their lives while incorporating less addictive pain management solutions.7
+After detox, a range of behavioral therapies through inpatient rehab or intensive outpatient programs help individuals regain control of their lives while incorporating less addictive pain management solutions.7

 Stats and Facts

 - Nearly 10 million Americans, or 4.1% of the adult population, used opioid medications in 2012 to 2013 without a prescription or not as prescribed (in greater amounts, more often or longer than prescribed).8